Skip to Content

 OTE gives them a sense of what kind of earnings to expect in the role.
 OTE calculation varies, but many companies set parameters based on position and tenure.

-One clear benefit of OTE is transparency.
-Reps know what to expect and leaders know what to plan for.
+• Transparency: Reps know what to expect, and leaders know what to plan for.

 How to calculate OTE